 If my 9 reasons why we loved Taj Exotica Resort & Spa Maldives convinced you to take that plunge and book your next family holiday to the Maldives, you can see rates for Taj Exotica Resort here.

-Best time to go to Maldives
+Best time to go to the Maldives

 The location of the string of islands close to the equator means that the Maldives receive plenty of sun all year round, with the average air temperature close to 30 degrees Celsius, and water temperature constant at about 28 degrees Celsius.
 Very few oceans are as tranquil as the Indian Ocean and the frequent mirror-like flat waters are astounding.
-Anytime is a goo time to visit Maldives since the temperatures hover over a balmy 80F.
+Anytime is a good time to visit the Maldives since the temperatures hover over a balmy 80F.
 The best time to visit the Maldives is from November to April.
-The islands are warm and sunny year-round, but consists of a dry season and a wet, rainy season.
-There are pros and cons to visiting in each season.
+The islands are warm and sunny year-round but consist of a dry season and a wet, rainy season.
+There are pros and cons to visiting each season.
 You will experience the best weather in the Maldives between November and April, thanks to little precipitation and warm temperatures.
-But this is also the busiest time of year and, and rates at resorts are on higher.
+But this is also the busiest time of year and, and rates at resorts are higher.
 May to October is considered the rainy season, with the islands seeing between 5 and 10 inches of precipitation monthly and often strong winds.

-In the end Maldives lived up to the hype… A much sought after destination for romantic getaways, Maldives is perfect for family holidays as well… it probably is going to be a holiday that will linger in your mind long after you’ve left… if you ever want to leave that is!
+In the end the Maldives lived up to the hype… A much sought after destination for romantic getaways, Maldives is perfect for family holidays as well… it probably is going to be a holiday that will linger in your mind long after you’ve left… if you ever want to leave that is!